dyumanaditya/rlbotics/README.md

 Reinforcement Learning Toolbox developed in Pytorch.

 ## Toolbox Structure
-All the algorithms are in the `rl_botics` directory.
+All the algorithms are in the `rlbotics` directory.
 Each algorithm specified above has an individual directory.

 ### Common
 The directory `common` contains common modular classes to easily build new algorithms.